-A House of Commons Library Briefing Paper on the UK Fifth Carbon Budget, including information on the Climate Change Act 2008, the Committee on Climate Change's proposals and the Government's Clean Growth Strategy.
-Information on progress against carbon budgets is also provided.Jump to full report >>
+A House of Commons Library Briefing Paper on the UK Carbon Budgets, including information on the Climate Change Act 2008, the Committee on Climate Change's proposals for the fifth carbon budget, the Government's Clean Growth Strategy and progress against carbon budgets.
+Information on the Paris Agreement and possible impact of Brexit is also included.Jump to full report >>

-The CCC’s proposals for the Fifth Carbon Budget were published in November 2015, recommending a budget on a cost-effective path to the 2050 target.
-The CCC proposed the budget should be set at 1,765 MtCO2e for 2028-2032 (or 1,725 MtCO2e if international shipping and aviation emissions were excluded), which would equate to a 57% reduction in emissions compared to 1990 levels.
+The CCC’s proposals for the Fifth Carbon Budget were published in November 2015, recommending a budget on a cost-effective path to a then 2050 target of an 80% reduction of greenhouse gas emissions compared to 1990 levels.
+The CCC proposed the budget should be set at 1,765 MtCO2e for 2028-2032 (or 1,725 MtCO2e if international shipping emissions were excluded), which would equate to a 57% reduction in emissions compared to 1990 levels.
 The UK Government agreed the fifth Carbon Budget at 1,725 MtCO2e, passing the Carbon Budget Order 2016 in July 2016.

-However, current estimated projections suggest that 94% and 93% of the fourth and fifth budgets will be met respectively.
-The Government has said that it may consider using flexibilities available to it on when and how to reduce UK emissions on route to 2050, but that it would obtain the advice of CCC and consult devolved Administrations before making a decision.
-The CCC indicated that it would not support the use of flexibilities to meet the fourth and fifth carbon budgets, emphasizing that the goal should be to deliver the budgets through domestic action alone.
+In the Clean Growth Strategy, the Government confirmed that it may consider using flexibilities available to it on when and how to reduce UK emissions on route to 2050, but that it would obtain the advice of CCC and consult the devolved Administrations before making a decision.
+The CCC does not support the use of outperformance being carried over to help meet later budgets.

 Commons Briefing papers CBP-7555